 Click here to help you get started with PrintCapture.
 This page outlines the steps for you to assemble a data cable to get data from your source device (i.e. oscilloscope, logic analyzer, spectrum analyzer, etc.) to PrintCapture.

 You can order PrintCapture by visiting our downloads page.
 Your registered copy of PrintCapture also entitles you to free updates.
 You can also download a 30-day trial version of PrintCapture from the downloads page or by clicking here.
 The 30-day trial version is fully functional - except that it will only run for 30-days after the first execution of the program.
-You can also visit the downloads page for updates and upgrades to PrintCapture.
+You can also visit the downloads page for updates to PrintCapture.

 Some Final Odds-And-Ends